gulzar011/mobilegame/README.md

 # Bussiness questions to answer
 - Which set of offers can be considered the best?
 What metrics should be analyzed to make the right decision and how?
+- Statistical analysis
-- retention rate
+- Retention rate
 - The  game features themed events every month, limited in time.
 In them, players can get unique items for the garden and characters, additional coins or bonuses.
 The rewards require completing a series of levels in a certain amount of time.
 What metrics can be used to evaluate the results of the last event that took place?
 - Suppose, in another event, we have complicated the event mechanics so that for every unsuccessful attempt to complete a level, the player will roll back a few levels.
 Would the set of outcome evaluation metrics change?
 If so, how?